 You need to change things up.
 Change your rep ranges, your number of sets, use less rest, use dumbbells instead of barbells, try some new exercises.
 Just make sure you don’t get stuck in the same routine or your progress will likely get stuck too.

 This might be the tenth commandment but it is a big one.
-You need to be patient weather you are just starting out or looking to improve.
+You need to be patient whether you are just starting out or looking to improve.

 Body changes don’t happen fast.
 Many people don’t see results in a few weeks and give up, just look at all those New Year’s resolutioners who don’t even make it until February.